Tinkertoys for the D_N series: The Series

-That takes care of the punctures corresponding to special D-partitions.
-What about the punctures corresponding to non-special D-partitions?
+That takes care of the \emph{special} punctures, that is, those labeled by a special Nahm D-partition.
+What about \emph{non-special} punctures, i.e., the ones labeled by non-special Nahm D-partitions?
 Here the situation is a bit more awkward.
-The Spaltenstein map is not an involution, when applied to non-special partitions, and so the boundary conditions on $\varphi(y)$ are not currently known.
-(This is currently under investigation \cite{Us-WIP}.)
+The Spaltenstein map is not an involution.
+When applied to a non-special partition, the image is a special partition, and there are several Nahm partitions that map to the same (special) Hitchin D-partition.
+To faithfully preserve the information of the original Nahm partition, one needs to supplement the Spaltenstein map by some additional discrete data.
+We leave the details of this problem to \cite{Chacaltana:2012zy}.
 The effect on the pole structure of the $k$-differentials, however, is easy to find (say, from the linear quiver tail analysis), and amounts to the following.
-Given a non-special D-partition, $f$, $f_s= s^2(f)$ is a special D-partition.
-The pole structure of the $\phi_k(y)$ is precisely that one would find for the puncture $f_s$.
+Given a non-special Nahm D-partition, $f$, $f_s= s^2(f)$ is a special Nahm D-partition.
+The pole structure of the $\phi_k(y)$ for the non-special puncture $f$ is precisely that one would find for the special puncture $f_s$.
 However, $f_s$ has a series of constraints of the form $c^{(2k)}_{2l} = {\left(a^{(k)}\right)}^2$ on the leading pole coefficients.
-For the puncture, $f$, some (or all) of these constraints are relaxed.
+For the non-special puncture, $f$, some (or all) of these constraints are \emph{relaxed}.

-To see which constraint(s) are relaxed, notice that $f$ is related to $f_s$ by a process of (row) C-collapse.
+To see which constraint(s) are relaxed, notice that the Nahm Young diagram for $f_s$ can be obtained from that for $f$ by a process of (row) C-collapse.
 That is, we remove the last box from a row of odd length (which occurred with odd multiplicity) and place it lower-down on the Young diagram.
 The box we removed was an odd-numbered box (call it $2k+1$).
 By removing it, an even-numbered box (box $2k$) becomes the last box in that row.
 The puncture, $f_s$, had a constraint of the form $c^{(2k)}_{2l} = {\left(a^{(k)}\right)}^2$.
 For each ${(2k)}^{\text{th}}$ box, thus exposed, we relax the corresponding constraint of $f_s$.

-For $D_4$, there is just one non-special puncture and, correspondingly, just one constraint that gets relaxed.
-We will defer a complete discussion to \cite{Us-WIP}.
+For instance, for $D_4$, there is just one non-special puncture and, correspondingly, just one constraint that gets relaxed.
+Plenty of other examples can be seen in the tables of Sec.~\ref{regular}.

 Finally, let us elaborate on our conventions for ``very even" punctures.
 When $N$ is even, the Pfaffian, $\tilde{\phi}$ has the same degree as $\phi_N$.
 The outer-automorphism of $D_N$, which exchanges the roles of the two spinor representations, takes